The-Philomath/LearningCurve/Articles/SystemDesign/Basic.md

 **NoSQL DB** stores data in various formats.
 Few are
 * Key-Value Stores: Key is attribute name which is linked to 'value'. e.g. Redis, Dynamo, Voldemort.
 * Document DB: Data stored in Documents.
-Documents grouped to form collections. e.g. MongoDB, CouchDB.
+Documents grouped to form collections.
+Document DB is represented as jsons. e.g. MongoDB, CouchDB.
 * Wide-Column DB: Columns are containers for rows.
 Unlike SQL DB all rows need not to have all columns and we can add columns easily later on. e.g. Cassandra and HBase.
-* Graph DB: These databases are used to store data whose relations are best represented in a graph. e.g. Neo4j and InfiniteGraph
+* Graph DB: These databases are used to store data whose relations are best represented in a graph.
+Websites which are too interconnected use Graph DB like facebook. e.g. Neo4j and InfiniteGraph

 **Difference in SQL and NoSQL**
 * _Scalability_: SQL is Vertically scaled and NoSQL can be easily scaled horizontally.